Salmonella contamination on tree nuts has led to outbreaks and recalls of tree nuts and tree nut products in the United States.

 The risk assessments for Salmonella on tree nuts provide information for FDA, the nut industry, consumers and other stakeholders to use in development of risk management strategies to reduce illness from tree nuts contaminated by Salmonella.

-- Quantitative Assessment of the Risk of Human Salmonellosis Arising from the Consumption of Almonds in the United States: The Impact of Preventive Treatment Levels
+- Quantitative Assessment of the Risk of Human Salmonellosis Arising from the Consumption of Almonds in the United States: The Impact of Preventive Treatment Level

-- A Quantitative Assessment of the Risk of Human Salmonellosis Arising from the Consumption of Pecans in the United States
+- A Quantitative Assessment of the Risk of Human Salmonellosis Arising from the Consumption of Pecans in the United State

 Selected FDA Research Studies